 Translated literally, autorisation provisoire de séjour means temporary residence authorisation.
-Since the French administration uses very specific terms for its various permits, we will continue referring to it as the APS.
+Since French administration uses very specific terms for its various permits, we will continue referring to it as the APS.
 Avoid using any unofficial English translations when communicating with administration as it may cause confusion about the exact permit at hand.

 The APS is a document that allows a foreign national to temporarily stay on French soil.
 Like the Working Holiday Visa, the APS authorizes holders to stay for a set period while also granting open work authorization.
 It is a separate document, not a sticker in your passport.